wp-media/adminimize/readme.txt

 Adminimize makes it easy to remove items from view based on a user’s role.

-= Search for helping hands =
-Over the time the plugin was extended the plugin with much requirements and his solutions.
-But the source is not easy to maintain for me, I’m unhappy with the source.
-I have learned about coding, architecture etc.

-Currently I search for developer there will help on dev and support the plugin.
-The plugin have a [github repository](https://github.com/bueltge/Adminimize) to easy add a issue or a create a fork, pull request.
-Also to add issues to understand the problems.

-Especially the functionality for WP Multisite is currently more a hack as a solution.
-But is very complex, not easy to create a solution for this.

-For development see this repository: https://github.com/bueltge/Adminimize The `master` branch is the current version and the new will leave in the `refactor` branch.

-= Support Custom Options on all different post types = It is possible to add own options to hide areas in the back end of WordPress.
-It is easy and you must only forgive ID or class, a selector, of the markup, that you will hide.

-= Support Custom Post Type =
-The plugin support all functions also for custom post types, automatically in the settings page.

-= Compatibility with plugins for MetaBoxes in Write-area = You can add your own options, you must only see for css selectors

 = What does this plugin do? =
 The plugin changes the administration backend and gives you the power to assign rights on certain parts.
 Admins can activate/deactivate every part of the menu and even parts of the sub-menu.
 Meta fields can be administered separately for posts and pages.
 Certain parts of the write menu can be deactivated separately for admins or non-admins.
 The header of the backend is minimized and optimized to give you more space and the structure of the menu gets changed to make it more logical - this can all be done per user so each user can have his own settings.

+= Support Custom Post Type =
+The plugin support all functions also for custom post types, automatically in the settings page.

+= Support Custom Options on all different post types = It is possible to add own options to hide areas in the back-end of WordPress.
+It is easy and you must only forgive a ID or class, a selector, of the markup, that you will hide.

+= Compatibility with plugins for MetaBoxes in Write-area = You can add your own options, you must only check for css selectors.

 == Installation ==
 = Requirements =